Improve your well-being by growing your own herbal tea

 And this is where my journey into the wonderful world of flavoured teas and iced-teas began!
 I realised that I would quickly become tired of just drinking plain Rooibos (as delicious as it is) and decided to experiment a bit.
 I attended the 2019 Appetite Fest, where I came across the Carmien tea stand.
 They produce Rooibos tea, but with a multitude of different added flavours to choose from, such as hibiscus, moringa & acai berry and ginger & chilli.

 I thoroughly enjoyed tasting all the different flavours they had on offer and ended up stocking up on quite a few.
-This inspired me to attempt to grow my own herbs for making flavoured Rooibos and iced-teas.
+This inspired me to attempt to grow herbs for making flavoured Rooibos and iced-teas.
 But now the question was, where does one begin?
 I then decided to take things step-by-step.
 Which meant I that the first thing I did was to work my way through Carmien’s whole Rooibos range to determine which flavours I liked.
 I also experimented with these to see which ones would make good iced-teas.

-After deciding which flavours I enjoyed, the next step was to make a list of the herbs, flowers, spices and fruit that I could grow to make my own flavoured Rooibos teas:
+After deciding which flavours I enjoyed, the next step was to make a list of the herbs, flowers, spices and fruit that I could grow to make my flavoured Rooibos teas:

 Next, I suggest to head to your local nursery and ask about which herbs and flowers are available, what their growing conditions are (full or partial sun, soil requirements, watering requirements, size of the grown plant etc).
 In the next chapter, I will be demonstrating how to prepare the soil for your tea-garden.